Chronic eosinophilic pneumonia (CEP) is a disorder of unknown etiology characterized by an abnormal, chronic accumulation of eosinophils in the lung.

 Diagnosis of chronic eosinophilic pneumonia is suspected in patients with characteristic symptoms and typical radiographic appearance.

 Diagnosis also requires a complete blood count (CBC), erythrocyte sedimentation rate (ESR), sometimes iron studies, and exclusion of infectious causes by appropriate cultures.
 Peripheral blood eosinophilia, a very high ESR, iron deficiency anemia, and thrombocytosis are all frequently present.
+Unlike in acute eosinophilic pneumonia, peripheral eosinophilia is often present in chronic eosinophilic pneumonia.

 Chest x-ray findings of bilateral peripheral or pleural-based opacities, most commonly in the middle and upper lung zones, are described as the photographic negative of pulmonary edema and are virtually pathognomonic (although present in < 25% of patients).
 A similar pattern can be present on HRCT, but the distribution of consolidation can vary and even include unilateral lesions.